 Students spend approximately 25%–50% of their in-school time engaged in personalized digital learning, replacing a portion of excellent, in-person teachers’ whole-group and lecture instruction chosen by the teachers.
 Students rotate on a fixed schedule between digital instruction and face-to-face learning with the teacher.
 To extend their reach, excellent teachers use freed time to teach additional classes, focusing primarily on personalized and enriched portions of instruction.
 During digital learning time, lab monitors supervise students, and tutors may work with students individually and in small groups.
 Teachers, monitors, and others collaborate as a team.
 Reach Effects: Excellent elementary teachers reach approximately 25%–100% more students, varying with the percentage of digital instruction time.
 Excellent secondary teachers reach up to 100% more students.
 Secondary teachers may extend their reach in any number of class periods, ranging from just one class to all of their classes, with limits based on the feasible student load and the percentage of students’ digital time.

-Examples of schools and school networks extending excellent teachers’ reach using rotation models include Rocketship Education, KIPP Empower, Carpe Diem Collegiate High School and Middle School, Ingenuity Prep, Foundations College Prep, and Charlotte, N.C.’s Project L.I.F.T.
+Examples of schools and school networks extending excellent teachers’ reach using rotation models include Rocketship Education, KIPP Empower, Carpe Diem Collegiate High School and Middle School, Ingenuity Prep, Charlotte, N.C.’s Project L.I.F.T., and Foundations College Prep.

 See our case studies of this or similar models in action: